tordans/maproulette-backend/README.md

     - OSM server URL as `MR_OSM_SERVER` if you wish to use the dev server (defaults to production): `export MR_OSM_SERVER='http://master.dev.openstreetmap.org'`
     - APIHost used for Swagger API documentation as `API_HOST`: `export API_HOST=localhost:9000`
 * Clone New MapRoulette: `git clone https://github.com/maproulette/maproulette2.git`.
-* Navigate into the newly created `maproulette2` directory and run the local development server: `activator run`.
+* Navigate into the newly created `maproulette2` directory and run the local development server: `sbt run`.
 This will take some time the first run as dependencies are downloaded.
 * Head to [http://localhost:9000/](http://localhost:9000/) and confirm you can see the New MapRoulette front end.
 This also may take a while as artifacts are compiled.

-If you are having issues getting the activator to run, you can configure your instance with [dev.conf](#using-devconf)
+If you are having issues getting `sbt` to run, you can configure your instance with [dev.conf](#using-devconf)

 #### Linux